August 13, 2024 - by Santina Russo

 This has to do with the drastic difference between the vapour content in the troposphere and the stratosphere and the transport scheme across this border used in the models, as Rozanov explains.
 “Most models adopt transport schemes that overestimate diffusion and do not accurately reflect reality.”

-The troposphere and the stratosphere are, in fact, characterized by very different conditions in terms of temperature and absorption of UV and infrared radiation from the Sun and reflected by the Earth.
+The troposphere and the stratosphere are characterized by very different conditions in terms of temperature and absorption of UV and infrared radiation from the Sun and reflected by the Earth.
 This means that the boundary between these layers, the so-called tropopause, represents a barrier preventing the transfer of water vapour to a certain degree.
 A diffusion scheme does not reflect this.
 “In current climate models, this results in excess diffusion of water vapour into the stratosphere causing persistent bias,” says Rozanov.

 Bias exposed — and corrected